The Internet Has a Trust Problem

 Web4 is a working proposal for trust-native internet infrastructure.
 It addresses each root cause with a specific mechanism:

-Energy Budget (ATP)
+1. Energy Budget

-Learn about energy budgets →Hardware-Bound Identity (LCT)
+Learn about energy budgets →2.
+Hardware-Bound Identity

-Learn about identity →Trust Tensor (T3)
+Learn about identity →3.
+Multi-Dimensional Trust

 You only see messages from people your network trusts — like being in a room where strangers need an introduction before they can talk to you.
+Trust fades with distance: a friend-of-a-friend-of-a-friend is almost a stranger.

 Learn about context boundaries →4-Life is a simulation lab where you can watch these mechanisms in action.
 See societies form, trust networks emerge, spam die from energy exhaustion, and agents face real consequences.